YingyingHan1994/final_project_2020Sp/README.md

 # Project Name: Where did the exotic artefacts come from in art museums in USA?
 # Team members and contribution:
 Yingying Han:

 Xinyu Huang (xinyuh10):
-Cleaned one of the museum dataset (MET).
+Cleaned one of the museum dataset (MET);
-Combined and cleaned the American ethnicity data.
+Combined and cleaned the American ethnicity data;
-Analyzed the museum and population part (first three research question).
+Analyzed the museum and population part (first three research question);
 Optimization with cython.

-Jenna Kim
+Jenna Kim:
 # Research questions and hypothesis:
 (1) What is the distribution of museum artifacts that originate from USA?
 (2) How many artifacts are from countries outside USA?
 What are those countries?